The image shows pens, scissors, paper, hole puncher, and tape. The text reads "Must-Have STEM Supplies (that aren't really STEM supplies)."

 This image shows plastic storage containers for STEM supplies

-First, STEM teachers need allllll the storage containers.
+First, STEM teachers need all the storage containers.
 I use these more than anything else in my STEM lab.
 Seriously.

 You can find these types of bins at the dollar store, or ask for them on your back-to-school supply lists!
-If you have 20 or 30 kids bring in a clear shoe-size container, I promise you, you won’t regret it!
+If each student brings in one clear shoe-size container, you’ll be set for the year.

 This image shows paper towels as part of a STEM supplies list